wilsonbljr/team-makr/README.md

 # Development Status

-Currently I have the EER diagram and I'm working in the database and API creation.
+Currently I'm almost done with the API creation.